metanest/macr055/README.md

 ## Changes

-2016/Jan/31 remove m55_ifelse primitive
+- 2016/Jan/31 remove m55_ifelse primitive
-2016/Feb/3 spec of number of arguments is changed
+- 2016/Feb/3 charactor for number of arguments is changed

 ## Any lexical elements customizable!